U.S. banks attract bargain hunters though hurdles to growth remain

 “Banks seem optimistic they’ll be able to continue to pay dividends and they’re advocating for paying dividends but the question is still out there and it’s still weighing on valuations,” said Cronin.

-Graphic: S&P 500 bank valuations fall well below historical average - here
+(Graphic: S&P 500 bank valuations fall well below historical average - here)

 The banks sector’s forward price-to-book ratio, comparing prices to book value estimates, tumbled starting in February as the coronavirus pandemic scared off investors.
 In April, it hit a trough of 0.72 - the sector’s lowest valuation since the 2009 financial crisis.